Introduction

 The Construction of the Berlin Wall

-The construction of the Berlin Wall began during the early morning hours of August 13, 1961.
-The wall was built by the German Democratic Republic (GDR), commonly known as East Germany, in an attempt to halt the mass exodus of its citizens to the Western part of the city, which was under the control of democratic forces.
+The initial placement of the Berlin Wall occurred at night of August 13th, 1961.
+The Wall was constructed at night by the government of the German Democratic Republic (GDR), or East Germany, to lessen the number of its citizens that crossed the border to the western side of Berlin which was opened to free west democratic world.

 Life Behind the Berlin Wall